-After a breakout senior year, Fred Taylor was the ninth-overall pick in the 1998 NFL Draft by the Jacksonville Jaguars.
+After a breakout senior year, Fred Taylor became the ninth-overall pick in the 1998 NFL Draft by the Jacksonville Jaguars.
 He rushed for 1,223 yards, added 421 receiving yards, and scored 17 total touchdowns as a rookie.
-He was on his way to greatness, but he couldn’t stay healthy.
+He was on his way to greatness, but he couldn't stay healthy.

 Fred Taylor Lost Millions in a Scam

 Back in the late 1990s, Fred Taylor was a victim of a scam by his former agent Tank Black.
 Black reportedly lost $3.6 million of Taylor's money, according to Yahoo!
 News.

 Black went to prison and Taylor didn't speak with him until he called him in 2012.